-\section{Proof of Theorem \ref{th:conv}}
+\subsection{Proof of Theorem \ref{th:conv}}

 We prove the theorem in three steps.
 First,~i), we show that there exists a sufficiently small step size $\bar \alpha$ such that the linear part of \eqref{eq:linear_approx}, i.e., $\Delta \vm p\indqn = \Delta \vm p\indq - \alpha \vm A(\vm p\inds) \Delta \vm p\indq$, is asymptotically stable.
-Second, ii), we prove the local convergence of $\{\vm p\indq\}$ to $\vm p\inds$ and estimate the radius of convergence~$r$ with standard Lyapunov-based arguments.
-Finally, iii), we derive the Q- and R-linear convergence properties \eqref{eq:linear_convergence_in_P_norm} and \eqref{eq:R_linear_convergence}.
+Second, ii), we prove the local convergence of $\{\vm p\indq\}$ to $\vm p\inds$ and estimate the radius of convergence~$r$ with discrete-time Lyapunov-based arguments.
+Finally, iii), we derive the rate estimates \eqref{eq:linear_convergence_in_P_norm} and \eqref{eq:R_linear_convergence}.